CartoDB/carto-vl-training/training-v2/09-interactivity.md

 ![feature-click](images/training-v2-09-feature-click.gif)

-Reload you map and click on a point!
+Reload your map and click on a point!

 ## Adding Mapbox GL Pop-Ups